Anjali260625/Anjaliwaste-/README.md

 # Anjaliwaste-
-This is my first repository
+This is my first get repository
+My name is Anjali Waste